abhijeet14antin/SchedulerSimulator/README.md

 # CPU Scheduler Simulator
 A project to simulate CPU scheduling and to compare statistics across various scheduling algorithms.

-## Simulation Framework
-In phases I-III, each process is an object with the following randomly generated fields:
-- process ID - to identify each process
-- arrival time - when the process arrived at the scheduler
-- burst time - expected number of cycles to run this process The limits for the above fields can be customized.

-A vector of processes is passed to the scheduler, and the scheduler simulates the various algorithms and calculates the following statistics for each:
-- CPU Utilization
-- Throughput
-- Average Turnaround Time
-- Average Wait Time

 ## Project Phases
 The project is split into the following phases: